codingseb/ExpressionEvaluator/README.md

 Assignment Operators are not supported in ExpressionEvaluator

-## Namespaces
+## Namespaces and types
-By default the following list of namespaces are available
+By default the following list of namespaces are available :

 * System
 * System.Linq